ConvertibleCo/tswig/README.md

 ```

 ## Assumptions and Inference
 `tswig` is designed to produce a SWC configuration that's as close as possible to the provided TSConfig.
 However, not all TSConfig options have direct equivalents in SWC.
 In these cases, the converter uses related TSConfig options and SWC's features to make intelligent assumptions.
+You can see the complete assumption list with examples in the [assumptions design](./ASSUMPTIONS_INFERENCE.md) file.

 Here are a few examples: